 A dingy is cheap to hire (for example $60 for 5 hours at Bribie Island) and a thrill for the whole family.
 Pack lunch and the fishing rods (or swimming gear if the waterway is suitable) and enjoy the day out.
 Australia Day is a public holiday so it may be wise to book in advance.
 If budget permits a houseboat is an exciting overnight adventure safe for all ages.
 Gather some friends and hire a houseboat together, share the cost and the fun!

 You don’t need to head out to have a great Australia Day.
-Younger children would love an Australia Day craft project or you could bake damper, this delish lamington cake or even a Pavlova.
+Younger children would love at-home Australia Day activities.
+All toddlers and little people love a great craft project or you could bake damper, this delish lamington cake or even a Pavlova.
 Sometimes the best days are spent at home enjoying the chance to be together as a family.
 Want to make it extra special?
 Eat outside and surprise the kids with a box of sparklers once the sun goes down.
 Simple pleasures for young and old!

 See what is happening in your local area and join in (including Australia Day fireworks!)